-Yongjeong et al. in \cite{oh2022communication} suggested a communication-efficient FL structure called FedQCS, supported by quantized compressed sensing.
-Their structure tackled the concerns of communication cost and transmission overhead without sacrificing the accuracy of gradient communication.
-This structure included dimensional reduction, sequential block sparsification, and quantization blocks for gradient compression.
-Their structure exploited quantization and dimension reduction to achieve higher compression ratios than one-bit gradient compression.
-For FL to carefully aggregate local updates from compressed signals, the authors presented an approximate minimum mean square error (MMSE) algorithm for gradient reconstruction utilizing the expectation-maximization generalized approximate-message-passing (EM-GAMP) scheme.
-Moreover, their structure used a low-complexity method for gradient reconstruction based on the Bussgang theorem. \\ To mathematically analyze the quantization method, the authors in \cite{liu2022hierarchical} discussed a hierarchical FL called Hier-Local-QSGD where one cloud server, $P$ edge servers, and $N$ clients were assumed. ${D}^{l}_{i}$ where $i=1,\cdots, M$ denoted the distributed training datasets.
-In their algorithm, there were two phases.
-The first one was frequent Edge Aggregation and Infrequent Cloud Aggregation, where periodic aggregation was considered an effective tool for communication costs.
-A big aggregation time slot, $T$, led to a small communication round while reducing the system's performance.
-This is because if local models underwent too many steps of local SGD updates, they would begin to come close to the local loss function $h_{i}(x)$'s optima rather than the global loss function $h(x)$.
-To this end, before the cloud aggregation, each edge server effectively aggregated the models in its immediate vicinity many times.
-Each edge server averaged the models of its clients after every $T_{1}$ local SGD update on each client, to be more precise.
-Then, the cloud server averaged all edge servers' models after each $T_{2}$ edge aggregation.
-Thus, communication with the cloud occurred after every $T_{1} T_{2}$ local updates.
-In contrast to FedAvg with an aggregation interval of $T=T_{1} T_{2}$, the local model was thus less likely to be skewed towards its local minima.
-The second phase of the Hier-Local-QSGD was called Quantized Model Updates, where the DL model size, which defined the volume of data to be communicated in each communication cycle, also influenced the total communication cost in the FL process.
-The size of the model updates was frequently reduced using quantization techniques in each round.
-A low-precision quantizer significantly lowered the communication cost while adding more noise during the FL process, eventually decreasing the updated model's performance.
-In \cite{liu2022hierarchical}, the specific quantizers used on the model updates from the client to the edge server and the model updates from the edge servers to the cloud server were represented by Q1 and Q2, respectively.
-However, complex mathematical analysis was illustrated in [82Quan] with details.
-In the Algorithm (\ref{QFLA}), the Hier-Local-QSGD process is presented \cite{liu2022hierarchical}
+Yongjeong \textit{et al.} in \cite{oh2022communication} proposed a communication-efficient FL framework named FedQCS which leverages quantized compressed sensing.
+This framework addresses concerns regarding communication costs and transmission overhead while maintaining the accuracy of gradient communication.
+FedQCS integrates dimensional reduction, sequential block sparsification, and quantization blocks for gradient compression.
+Through the utilization of quantization and dimension reduction techniques, this framework achieves higher compression ratios compared to conventional one-bit gradient compression methods.
+To facilitate aggregation of local updates from compressed signals, the authors introduced an approximate Minimum Mean Square Error (MMSE) algorithm for gradient reconstruction employing the Expectation-Maximization Generalized Approximate-Message-Passing (EM-GAMP) scheme.
+Furthermore, the framework incorporates a low-complexity gradient reconstruction method based on the Bussgang theorem.
+To mathematically analyze the quantization method, the authors in \cite{liu2022hierarchical} discussed a hierarchical FL called Hier-Local-QSGD in which one cloud server, $P$ edge servers, and $N$ clients are considered. ${D}^{l}_{i}$ $i=1,\cdots, M$ denoted the distributed training datasets.
+Their algorithm has two phases.
+The first one is frequent Edge Aggregation and Infrequent Cloud Aggregation, where periodic aggregation is considered as an effective tool for communication costs.
+A big aggregation time slot $T$ leads to a small communication round while reducing the system's performance.
+This is because if local models undergo too many steps of local SGD updates, they begin to come close to the local loss function $h_{i}(x)$'s optima rather than the global loss function $h(x)$.
+To this end, before the cloud aggregation, each edge server effectively aggregates the models in its immediate proximity many times.
+Each edge server averages the models of its clients after every $T_{1}$ local SGD update on each client.
+Then, the cloud server averages all edge servers' models after each $T_{2}$ edge aggregation.
+Thus, communication with the cloud occurrs after every $T_{1} T_{2}$ local updates.
+In contrast to FedAvg with an aggregation interval of $T=T_{1} T_{2}$, the local model is thus less likely to be skewed towards its local minima.
+The second stage of Hier-Local-QSGD, Quantized Model Updates phase, plays a crucial role in determining the communication volume and overall communication cost in FL.
+During this phase, the size of the DL model is routinely reduced using quantization techniques to minimize communication overhead.
+However, employing a low-precision quantizer significantly decreases communication costs while introducing additional noise into the FL process, thereby diminishing the performance of the updated model.
+The Hier-Local-QSGD process is presented in the Algorithm (\ref{QFLA}) \cite{liu2022hierarchical}.